The History Files is able to keep on doing what it does

 The Roman Catholic Cathedral of St Peter and St

-Paul is on Vene street, although the term 'cathedral' is not always
+Paul is on Vene street, although the term 'cathedral' is sometimes

-thirteenth century.
-The friary was destroyed by the fire of 1531 which also destroyed the neighbouring St Catherine's Church.
-The
+in the 1200s.
+It was destroyed by the fire of 1531 which also claimed

+the neighbouring St Catherine's Church (above).
+The pseudo-Gothic

 The remains of part of the former friary walls